phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Upload Preview Errors](images/upload-preview-errors.png)

 The complete page will be displayed on a successful upload.
-Clicking on the `Upload another file` button will redirect to the beginning of the uploader.
+Clicking on the `Upload another file` button will redirect to the beginning of a new upload.

 ![Upload Preview Success](images/upload-preview-success.png)